Cross-Works/IN-SYNQ/README.md

 ### Short-Term Improvements
 - **Connection Termination Command:** Implement a command to terminate the connection gracefully. (✅ Implemented: Use `StopMeshSync` in Unreal Engine to disconnect safely.)
-- **Crash Fixes:** Address crashes that occur when closing Unreal Engine with an active connection.
+- **Crash Fixes:** Address crashes that occur when closing Unreal Engine with an active connection. (✅ Resolved: Added `StopMeshSync` command to safely terminate connections and avoid crash on exit.)
-- **Script Initialization Flexibility:** Enable the Grasshopper script to start after Unreal Engine without causing issues.
+- **Script Initialization Flexibility:** Enable the Grasshopper script to start after Unreal Engine without causing issues. (✅ Implemented: Unreal now automatically reconnects to Grasshopper when the TCP server becomes available.)
 - **Background Freezing Fix:** Resolve the Unreal Engine freezing issue when running in the background.
 - **Axis Alignment:** Add automatic adjustment to align Grasshopper's axes with Unreal Engine's coordinate system.
 - **Normal Orientation Fix:** Ensure procedurally dynamic meshes in Unreal Engine consistently render with correct normals.